Black Bean Chickpea Hummus

-If you try this black bean chickpea hummus recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this black bean chickpea hummus recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 Black Bean and Chickpea Hummus

 - Food processor or hand held immersion blender

 - 2 cups black beans drained and rinsed

 - 1 cup chickpeas drained and rinsed

 - 1 tsp ground cumin

 - Chop the garlic then add to the food processor.
 Juice 1/2 the lemon and then add it to the food processor along with the garlic and leave for 5 minutes